 Farm on Franks aims to build a sense of community while providing the education to develop organic sustainable food systems, beautify our neighborhoods and increase outdoor activity.
 Farm on Franks transformed an unused plot of land, which once was Jozwiak Park, into a productive garden and educational experience.
 The aim of this project was to construct a garden created entirely by a community of volunteers and financed through grants and local donations.
 It has been a great success through it's growing seasons since inception in 2017!
 In 2019, gardeners (including the Niles Garden Club, Village volunteers and individual residents) donated over 150 pounds of fresh produce to local food pantries!

 The site, at approximately 7087 N Franks Avenue in Niles, is located on the east side of Franks Avenue just south of the Niles Public Services building.
 The site was a cement slab covered in boulders and large rocks.
 That circle was a remnant from what once was a playground at Jozwiak Park.
 Located just behind the Public Services facility, this area is managed by the Village of Niles, but is maintained and enhanced through volunteers and community efforts.

 Interested in Renting a Plot?

-The two volunteer-maintained plots include a demonstration and inter-generational garden, both supplying fresh produce for donation to the Niles Food Pantry and are maintained by Bridgeview Challenger school.
+The two volunteer-maintained plots include a demonstration and inter-generational garden, both supplying fresh produce for donation to the Niles Food Pantry and are currently maintained by students and parents from Culver school.